deeppavlov/chatsky-llm-autoconfig/docs/source/userguides/generate_graphs.rst

         true_graph=None,
     )

-Now we should create a :py:class:`~dialog2graph.pipelines.model_storage.ModelStorage` object.
+We should create a :py:class:`~dialog2graph.pipelines.model_storage.ModelStorage` object.
 This object will be used to store the models for generation.
 In this example we will use the LLM model and the Embedding model.
 The LLM model will be used to generate the graph, and the Embedding model will be used to generate the embeddings for the nodes in the graph.